issahakimu/necta-results-scraper/README.md

 ## Usage

-Use the static `results` method of the `NectaResultScraper` class, passing the student's index number as the first argument.
+Use the static `results` method of the `NectaResultScraper` class, passing the student's index number as argument.

-The second argument specifies the examination level and is optional.
-It defaults to `csee` (O-Level).
-Use `acsee` for A-Level results.

 Example usage: